AutoSizer: Automatic Sizing of Analog and Mixed-Signal Circuits via Large Language Model (LLM) Agents: Introduction

 \item \textbf{\textsc{AMS-SizingBench}: an open benchmark for AMS circuit sizing systematic evaluation.} We present \textsc{AMS-SizingBench}, a fully open-source benchmark suite built on the SKY130 CMOS technology, comprising 24 representative analog and mixed-signal circuits spanning a wide range of design complexities.
 Each benchmark instance includes a standardized circuit netlist, clearly defined sizing variables and constraints, and a complete simulation and evaluation workflow, enabling reproducible evaluation and fair comparison of automated sizing methods.

-\item \textbf{Comprehensive experimental evaluation and performance gains.} We conduct extensive experiments on \textsc{AMS-SizingBench} and show that \textsc{AutoSizer} consistently outperforms both traditional optimization methods and existing LLM-based agents in terms of convergence speed, solution quality, and robustness across diverse circuit types. \end{itemize}
+\item \textbf{Comprehensive experimental evaluation and performance gains.} We conduct extensive experiments on \textsc{AMS-SizingBench} and show that \textsc{AutoSizer} consistently outperforms both traditional optimization methods and existing LLM-based agents in terms of convergence speed, solution quality, and robustness across diverse circuit types. \end{itemize} \paragraph{Conflict of Interest Disclosure.} The authors declare no financial conflicts of interest related to this work.